 - Administration of first aid treatment to all those injured.
 This will help the injured persons to stay alive and feel comfortable until emergency services can be called. - Ensure no further injuries can be caused from the accident, e.g., making the environment safe or moving the injured persons to a safer environment if they are fit to be moved. - Ensure any persons who may have witnessed the accident are seen to as they may be worried or traumatised.
-Parents/carers of pupils who have witnessed an accident must be informed for parental support. - The incident must be reported to a member of the Headteacher and the victim's parent/carer must be contacted.
+Parents/carers of pupils who have witnessed an accident must be informed for parental support. - The incident must be reported to the Head teacher and the victim's parent/carer must be contacted.

-Russell House first aider to inform Head of Care or Deputy Head of Care.
+Russell House first aider to inform Head of Care.
 Parents to also be contacted and child collected by them to return home if necessary and/or requested.

-6. Safeguarding
+5. Safeguarding